 Ingredients

-- Methi Leaves- The star ingredient of this recipe are Methi leaves.
-These green leafy beauties are largely available in winters in India.
+- Methi Leaves- The star ingredient of this recipe is Methi leaves.
+These green leafy beauties are largely available in winter in India.
 Make sure to sort them a day in advance to speed up your cooking process.
 They are good when kept dry in a newspaper for about 3-4 days.
 I have used the local produce to support our farmers.
-If you don't have Methi leaves available in your area, you might try the same recipe with other greens like Kale, celery or watercress leaves.
-You may use 1:1 substitution.
+If you don't have Methi leaves available in your area, you might try the same recipe with other greens like Kasorri Methi (dried fenugreek leaves), Kale, celery, or watercress leaves.
+You may use a 1:1 substitution.

 - Potatoes- The Yukon Gold variety of potatoes work well for this methi recipe.
 You may use any variety though.
 Potatoes shall not be very mushy.

-- Spices and Salt- Fresh green chili, Turmeric powder, Red Chili powder, Cumin seeds and Heeng powder are the simple spices that I use for tempering aloo methi.
+- Spices and Salt- Fresh green chili, Turmeric powder, Red Chili powder, Cumin seeds, Amchur and Garam Masala.

 - Mustard Oil- is the heart of Indian vegetables.
 While we use mustard oil easily in cooking, I understand few countries avoid it for edible purpose.
 I may suggest using any vegetable cooking oil.